The Benefits of Sensory Play

 The Developmental Benefits of Sensory Play

-At Apple Tree International Kindergarten in Bangkok, we include sensory play as part of our early years curriculum.
+At The Apple Tree International Kindergarten in Bangkok, we include sensory play as part of our early years curriculum.
 Sensory play is essential as a developmental tool.
 It works well to help develop the physical skills necessary to provide them with the motor skills that will carry them through life.

 But sensory play helps develop language and problem-solving skills as well.
 Development of physical and intellectual skills together is the key to prevent children from becoming frustrated with being unable to perform one or the other equally well.